Previous Region:

 Lighthouses You Can Hike To

 Note: Both Great Captain Island and Sheffield Island lights need access by ferries, then you can hike to each lighthouse.
-Some lighthouses mentioned below, that you can drive to, can also be viewed from various boat tours offered, see Boat Tours below.
+Some lighthouses mentioned below, that you can drive to, can also be viewed from various boat tours offered.

-Click any lighthouse link below to find out information about each lighthouse including historic snapshots, directions, more photos, and links for places to visit.
+Click any lighthouse image or link below to find out information about each lighthouse, including historical stories, directions, tours, photos, and nearby attractions.

 Best Viewed by Boat

 Driving directions are also provided for getting distant views of Greens Ledge and Stamford Harbor lighthouses.
-Of all of Connecticut's 20 lighthouses, fifteen lighthouses are best viewed closely by boat, or need a boat or ferry to access the island the lighthouse is on, and only five lighthouses are easily accessible on the mainland by car.
+Of Connecticut's twenty lighthouses, fifteen lighthouses are best viewed closely by boat, or need a boat or ferry to access the island the lighthouse is on.
+Only five lighthouses are easily accessible on the mainland by car.

-Click any lighthouse link below to find out information about each lighthouse including historic snapshots, directions, more photos, and links for places to visit.
+Click any lighthouse image or link below to find out information about each lighthouse, including historical stories, directions, tours, photos, and nearby attractions.

 toptop